 It has anti-inflammatory properties, which may lower the risk of disease.

 It may improve some key risk factors for heart disease, including cholesterol, triglycerides, and blood pressure.

 Cinnamon has been shown to reduce fasting blood sugar levels, having a potent anti-diabetic effect at 1–6 grams or 0.5–2 teaspoons per day.

 Animal and test-tube studies indicate that cinnamon may have protective effects against cancer.

 Enhancing massage with cinnamon

 Because of its benefits for health and mood, cinnamon essential oil (which by the way is the source of its distinct smell and flavor, says Healthline) makes a perfect complement to a massage.
-While it’s helping to alleviate feeling of anxiety, depression or exhaustion, cinnamon essential also is helping to strengthen the body’s immune system.
-And applied topically as an ingredient in a massage treatment, with its pain-relieving properties, it can help alleviate muscle and joint aches pains and stiffness.
+While it’s helping to alleviate feelings of anxiety, depression, or exhaustion, cinnamon essential also helps strengthen the body’s immune system.
+And applied topically as an ingredient in a massage treatment, with its pain-relieving properties, can help alleviate muscle and joint aches, pains, and stiffness.